 Kazak (Kazakh, Kasak, Gazakh, Qazax).
 These rugs are woven by settled Armenians as well as nomadic Kurds, Georgians, Azerbaijanis and Lurs.
 There are various designs that consist of medallions, diamonds, latch-hooked zig-zags and other geometric shapes.
 However, it is the wonderful rich colors which make them stand out from other rugs.

 Kazak Rugs are popular for their stunning geometric designs & high quality dyes.
 Kazak patterns tend to be red, yellow/gold and blue.
 Designs include, but are not limited to animals, flowers, medallions, & iconic figures such as geometric people/ and animals & symbolic motifs.

 Wool and Silk rugs are known for their lustrous shiny fibers, and fabulously soft finish.
-Often times during the weaving process, a blend of silk and wool is used to hand knot the rugs.
-The patterns of silk rugs range from abstract modern designs, to traditional deigns.
-The lustrous silk fibers can be used to highlight details of the rug helping them stand out.
+Often times during the weaving process, a blend of silk and wool is used to weave the rugs.
+The patterns of silk rugs range from abstract modern designs, to traditional designs.
+The silk can be used to highlight details of the rug helping them stand out.